Robert Jacomb-Hood: 1860–1869: Full-time private practice

-In 1865, a portrait of Jacomb-Hood was made by the lithographer George B. Black; it is part of the National Portrait Gallery's collection.
-On 3 July of the same year, Jacomb-Hood entered into a partnership with his cousin and former student William Jacomb; the pair practised in Little George Street in the City of Westminster, and branded their partnership as 'Jacomb and Hood'.
+In 1865, the lithographer George B. Black made a portrait of Jacomb-Hood; it is part of the National Portrait Gallery's collection having been purchased in 1966.
+On 3 July of the same year, Jacomb-Hood entered into a partnership with his cousin and former student William Jacomb; the pair practised in Little George Street in the City of Westminster, trading as 'Hood and Jacomb'.
 The agreement between them was that Jacomb would provide one third of the necessary capital in return for one third of the profits.
-Together, they worked on projects across the United Kingdom, for example the Chichester and Midhurst Railway, which formed part of the Midhurst Railways, and the Bexleyheath line.

-In December 1865, Jacomb-Hood travelled to Edinburgh with the intention of entering the competition to design Edinburgh Waverley railway station.
-However, the station redesign was instead carried out by James Bell, the Chief Engineer of the North British Railway, based on a design for an extension he submitted in 1869.
-Due to the station remaining open during construction, these changes were not fully implemented until the 1870s.
+Together, they worked on projects across the United Kingdom, such as the Chichester and Midhurst Railway, which formed part of the Midhurst Railways, and the Bexleyheath line.
+In December 1865, Jacomb-Hood travelled to Edinburgh to enter the competition to redesign Edinburgh Waverley railway station, but the contract was given instead to James Bell, the Chief Engineer of the North British Railway.
+(Note: The station was extended based on a design Bell had submitted in 1869.
+Due to the station remaining open during construction, these changes were not fully implemented until the 1870s.)

 On 28 April 1866, a bridge being built in Sutton, London as part of Jacomb-Hood's work collapsed, killing six men.
-On 29 May of the same year, the LB&SCR stopped all its work due to the railway company being in financial difficulties, and Jacomb-Hood was instructed to withdraw or suspend all of the company's parliamentary proposals.
-However, he was still able to continue his work with the South Eastern Railway and the London, Chatham and Dover Railway, as well as assisting negotiations between the Great Northern Railway and the Edgware, Highgate and London Railway.
-The financial situation of the LB&SCR had not improved by 1867, and the company descended into chaos with the appointment of an entirely new board of directors; this significantly jeopardised the company's abilities to pass legislation and continue constructing lines.
+The bridge was being built over a railway cutting between Mitcham and Sutton, but due to the chalk ground it was unstable.
+The workmen who knew this and refused to keep working on it had been dismissed.
+Then, on 29 May, the LB&SCR stopped all its work due to the railway company being in financial difficulties, and Jacomb-Hood was instructed to withdraw or suspend all of the company's parliamentary proposals.
+He was nevertheless able to continue his work with the South Eastern Railway and the London, Chatham and Dover Railway, and assist negotiations between the Great Northern Railway and the Edgware, Highgate and London Railway.
+The financial situation of the LB&SCR had not improved by 1867, and the company descended into chaos with the appointment of an entirely new board of directors; this greatly jeopardised the company's abilities to pass legislation and continue constructing lines.